The Husband Of Missing Connecticut Mother Jennifer Dulos Says He’s Been Framed

 The lawyer then made a shocking allegation against the missing mother herself.
 He suggested that perhaps she staged her own disappearance and made it look as if Fotis was guilty so he would take the fall.

-The intention of obtaining this medical records is “to evaluate whether Ms. Dulos, alarmed by her diagnosis and fearing that she might be able to raise the children on her own, took steps to cause her own disappearance in such a way as to raise suspicions about Mr. Dulos,” court documents state.
+The intention of obtaining the medical records is “to evaluate whether Ms. Dulos, alarmed by her diagnosis and fearing that she might be able to raise the children on her own, took steps to cause her own disappearance in such a way as to raise suspicions about Mr. Dulos,” court documents state.

 We do know that Jennifer and Fotis had a very rocky past and were wrapped up in a nasty custody battle over their kids.